prody/ProDy/doc/examples/atomic/attributes.rst

 Output
 -------------------------------------------------------------------------------

-Output is an :class:`~prody.atomic.AtomGroup` instance that stores atomic data and can be used as input to functions and classes for dynamics analysis.
+Output is an :class:`~.AtomGroup` instance that stores atomic data and can be used as input to functions and classes for dynamics analysis.

 ProDy Code